 Summary: Must ensure that the Google bots can read but also that visitors can read with pleasure.
 Good to use keywords or phrases that you wish to be ranked for.
-Seven important metrics: Meta title, meta description, key word in content, images with alt. tag, internal links, external links and embedded video.
+Seven important metrics: Meta title, meta description, keyword in content, images with alt. tag, internal links, external links and embedded video.
 Yoast SEO tool helpful for Word Press site and Tube Buddy for YouTube.
-Key Word Planner useful for find good key words.
+Key Word Planner useful for finding good keywords.

 Title: May 9-2017 – A Closer Look at Google Analytics